spring-projects/spring-data-gemfire/samples/hello-world/readme.txt

 2. BUILD AND DEPLOYMENT

 This directory contains the source files.
-For building, Maven 2 and JDK 1.5+ are required.
+For building, JDK 1.5+ are required

 To build the sample, use the following command:

-# mvn clean package

-To run the sample, use:
+*nix/BSD OS:
+# ../../gradlew -q

+Windows OS:
+# ..\..\gradlew -q

+If you have Gradle installed and available in your classpath, you can simply type:
-# mvn exec:java
+# gradle -q